 - From the Extensions section, choose Webdam CC Connector.

-- If you are not prompted to log in, click the icon in the upper-right of the Connector panel and select Authorize.
+- If you are not prompted to log in, click the icon in the upper-right of the Connector panel and select Log-in.

-- Browse: Double-click the folders in the Connector.
+- Browsing: Double-click the folders in the Connector.

 - View the folder tree by clicking the folder name on the Connector header.
 To go back a level, click Home or a parent folder.
 You can also click the icon to go back to the previous folder.